vseryakov/backendjs/README.md

 # Internal backend functions

 The backend includes internal C++ module which provide some useful functions available in the Javascript.
-The backend is exposed as "backend" submodule, to see all functions for example run the below:
+The module is exposed as "backend" submodule, to see all functions for example run the below:

     var backend = require('backend');